ahsan722505/numpuzz/README.md

 It is a platform for online number puzzle games
 It has two games :

-Number Riddle : In this game user is required to slide the tiles to form a required pattern.
+Number Riddle : In this game, user is required to slide the tiles to form a required pattern.
 A timer is there that records time it took to solve the puzzle.
 There are 6 levels.
 Best Score(time) is recorded for every level.
 There is a feature of